Rite of Christian Initiation of Adults (R.C.I.A.)

 Evangelization!
 A road to heaven with plenty of signs and reliable maps – the R.C.I.A. is among the greatest experiences of a lifetime for a person entering the Catholic Church and for those involved.
 Conversion to Christ, reception of Sacraments, and growth in the “One, Holy Catholic and Apostolic Church ” is true happiness and destined for eternal life!
 The R.C.I.A. is the way adults come into full communion.

 RITE OF CHRISTIAN INITIATION OF ADULTS (RCIA) and ADULT SACRAMENT PREPARATION WITH CONFIRMATION

-Pre-register in the parish office by September 16th.
+Pre-register in the parish office.

 RCIA prepares adults who have not been baptized to be fully initiated into the Catholic faith.
 It consists of preparing the individual to receive the Sacraments of Initiation, which are Baptism (rebirth), Confirmation (re-commitment or to be sealed), and Holy Eucharist (to be nourished).
 It culminates in the reception of the Sacraments at the Easter Vigil Mass.